princyok/princyok.github.io/_posts/2020-03-13-catching-ai-with-its-pants-down.markdown

 In a nutshell, the brain is made up of two main kinds of cells: glial cells and neurons (a.k.a. nerve cells).
 There are about 86 billion neurons and even more glial cells in the nervous system (brain, spinal cord and nerves) of an adult human [ref1].
 The primary function of glial cells is to provide physical protection and other kinds of support to neurons, so we are not very interested in glial cells here.
 It’s the neuron we came for.

-{% include image.html url="/assets/images/artificial_neuron/biological_neuron.png" description="A biological neuron is the building block of the nervous system, which includes the brain." %}
+{% include image.html url="/assets/images/artificial_neuron/biological_neuron.png" description="A biological neuron is the building block of the nervous system, which includes the brain.
+Source: <a href='https://cdn.kastatic.org/ka-perseus-images/3567fc3560de474001ec0dafb068170d30b0c751.png'>Khan Academy</a>." %}

 The primary function of biological neurons (to differentiate from the artificial neurons that make up an artificial neural network) is to process and transmit signals, and there are three main types, sensory neurons (concentrated in your sensory organs like eyes, ears, etc.), motor neurons (carry signals between the brain and spinal cord, and from both to the muscles), and interneurons (found only in the brain and spinal cord, and they process information).